International Association of Sports Law

-International Association of Sports Law (IASL) is an international scientific association founded during the 1st International Congress on Sports Law, 11–13 December 1992 in Athens, and based in Olympia, Greece.
-Since then IASL is active in administrative matters in Athens and in its country of origin.
+International Association of Sports Law (IASL) is an international scientific association founded during the 1st International Congress on Sports Law, held on 11–13 December 1992 in Athens, Greece.
+The association is based in Olympia, Greece, and has since been active in administrative matters in Athens as well as in its country of origin.

 Objective

-The objective of IASL is the development of the research and teaching of Sports law and the institution of the Olympic Games.
-The studies, the collection of the international sports jurisprudence, programming and consultative in the legislative, administrative, organizational and practical section of Sports Law and the institution of the Olympic Games, are the aims of the Association.
+The objective of the IASL is to promote the development of research and teaching in sports law and the institution of the Olympic Games.
+The association's aims include conducting studies, collecting international sports jurisprudence, and providing programming and consultative activities in the legislative, administrative, organisational, and practical aspects of sports law and the Olympic Games.

 Members

-IASL members may be natural and/or legal persons actively participating in the research, teaching and practical application of Sports Law as well as the institution of the Olympic Games.
+IASL members may be natural and/or legal persons who actively participate in the research, teaching, and practical application of sports law, as well as in matters relating to the institution of the Olympic Games.

 Congress

-IASL has already organized more than 15th Congresses.
-The latest ones and the upcoming, 14th International Congress that will take place in Athens, are:
+IASL has organised more than 15 international congresses.
+Selected recent and upcoming congresses include the following:

 14th International Congress

-14th International Congress will take place at the University of Athens, Central Building (where I.A.S.L was founded in 1992 and at the Hotel "TITANIA", from Friday 28 November 2008 to Saturday 29 November 2008.
-The Congress languages will be English, French and Greek.
-The texts of the 14th World IASL Congress as well as the Findings of the Congress will be published by the HCRSL (EKEAD) in a special edition (Proceedings) and some elected papers will be published in the International Sports Law Review/Pandektis.
+The 14th International Congress was scheduled to take place at the University of Athens (Central Building), where IASL was founded in 1992, and at the Hotel Titania, from 28 to 29 November 2008.
+The official languages of the congress were English, French, and Greek.
+The proceedings and findings of the congress were to be published by the HCRSL (EKEAD) in a special edition, with selected papers appearing in the International Sports Law Review/Pandektis.

 13th International Congress

-The Congress took place in the main auditorium of Torre del Caballito, at Mexico City which is the place that members of the Senate of the Mexican Republic work in these offices, from Wednesday 14 November to Thursday 15 November 2007.
-General Topics were Sports Legal Order, Sports Law Regulation, National Sports Law, Conflicts of Sports Jurisdiction, Arbitration of Sports Disputes, Violence and Racism in Sports, Doping, Sports Law Cases.
+The 13th International Congress was held from 14 to 15 November 2007 in the main auditorium of Torre del Caballito in Mexico City, which houses offices of the Senate of the Mexican Republic.
+The general topics included sports legal order, sports law regulation, national sports law, conflicts of sports jurisdiction, arbitration of sports disputes, violence and racism in sport, doping, and sports law case studies.

 12th International Congress

 The 12th IASL Conference on Legal Aspects of Professional Sports was held from 23 to 25 November 2006 in Ljubljana.
-The conference was attended by most members of the board of directors and many members of the IASL.
-Over the two days of the conference proceedings (Friday 24 and Saturday 25 November) 22 speakers addressed the conference, providing an in-depth presentation of developments in the academic discipline of sports law and the wider are of law which touches upon sporting and competitive activities from both an international viewpoint and the national perspective of the legal order the speakers represented.
+The conference was attended by members of the board of directors and IASL members.
+During the proceedings on 24 and 25 November, 22 speakers presented papers addressing developments in sports law from both international and national legal perspectives.